 Come to Peru for the best tour of your life, there is so much to see and do in this wonderful South American country.
-Peru is one of the most bio diverse countries on the planet, with three different zones, the coast, the highlands and the jungle all full of new and exciting things to discover.
+Peru is one of the most biodiverse countries on the planet, with three different zones, the coast, the highlands, and the jungle all full of new and exciting things to discover.
 However, why not come to Peru in February and witness one of the most colorful and wonderful festivals in South America, the Virgen de la Candelaria.

 The first two weeks in February in the city of Peru, Puno on the shores of Lake Titicaca, play host to this party of epic proportions.
 The party begins on February 2, but the main parade is on February 9, when all the dancers from the previous parades return and everybody dances together all day until sunset.
-The end of the week ends with a grand feast in the cemetery of all places, to celebrate with the dead.
+The end of the weekends with a grand feast in the cemetery of all places, to celebrate with the dead.

 Who is the Virgen Candelaria you may ask?
 The virgin is a representation of the Virgin Mary.
 Catholics although out South America celebrate on February 2 the purification of the Virgin Mary forty days after the birth of Christ.
-Tradition has it that virgin had dark skin and was wearing a gold crown but here in Peru the Virgen de Candelaria has light skin.
-Legend has is that in the 17th Century the Aymara rebels from the La Paz area sieged the city of Puno which was at the time occupied by over 12000 Spanish soldiers.
+Tradition has it that Virgin had dark skin and was wearing a gold crown but here in Peru, the Virgen de Candelaria has light skin.
+Legend has it that in the 17th Century the Aymara rebels from the La Paz area sieged the city of Puno which was at the time occupied by over 12000 Spanish soldiers.
 Vastly outnumbered the Spanish had no chance of victory.
 The people who lived in Puno at the time took the Virgin from the church and paraded through the streets of the village, the next day they say that the village was helped by the powers of the Virgin and the rebel fled ending the siege.

 It is also said that the festival is linked to pre-Hispanic agricultural cycles of sowing and harvesting and also as the mining activities in the region.
 The festival is also a result of the Aymara gaiety and Quechua seriousness, which are the two local tongues.